Depression After Election Season: Impacts On Mental Health And Stress

 Additional resources for people with mental health disorders and health professionals are available through the Department of Health and Human Services Centers for Disease Control and Prevention.

-A closer look at depression and anxiety after the election season
+A closer look at depression after election season

 A poll published by the American Psychiatric Association in October 2020 found that 62% of American adults felt more anxious than this time last year.
-More than 60% noted that the impact of politics on daily life was causing significant anxiety.
+More than 60% noted that the impact of political issues on daily life was causing significant anxiety.
 The tense political climate has the potential to be even more harmful among adults with existing mental health disorders than the general public.
+In another 2020 survey, 68% of adults reported feeling stressed due to the US presidential election.

 Risk factors for mental health challenges after an election

 Thoroughly understanding the risk factors associated with depression and anxiety after an election season is beneficial.
-It's already been established that more biased forms of media can play a role in exacerbating negative emotions which are often triggered leading up to, during, and immediately after an election.
+It's already been established that more biased forms of media, especially during an election cycle, can play a role in exacerbating negative emotions.
 However, that's only the tip of the iceberg.

 Candidates themselves can also play a role in affecting stress and tension, which can lead to depression later on down the line.
 Candidates of all backgrounds and ideologies often deliver speeches, comments, ads, and other types of messages that are negative and meant to deride another faction’s values or identity pillars.
 Each candidate who runs for office wants to win, and they may stoop to low levels in order to do so.